skraft9/skraft9/README.md

 Cybersecurity professional with ~10 years of experience across IT engineering, vulnerability management, threat intelligence, threat detection and incident response.

-Outside of my employment, I actively hunt for zero-day software vulnerabilities and participate in bug bounty programs.
+In my free time, I hunt for zero-day software vulnerabilities and participate in bug bounty programs.

 GrrCON 2025 main stage speaker on independent vulnerability research and my first CVE discovery.